Shea Couleé: Personal life

-Merrell identifies as gay and non-binary, preferring singular they pronouns when out of drag and goes by she and her while in drag.

-At one point, they suffered from bulimia.
-In 2018, Couleé received corrective dental surgery, something they had wanted since they were a teenager.
+Merrell is gay and non-binary, preferring singular they pronouns when out of drag and goes by she and her while in drag.
+At one point, Merrell suffered from bulimia.
+In 2018, Merrell received corrective dental surgery, something they wanted since they were a teenager.

-They have three drag daughters, Kenzie Couleé, Bambi-Banks Couleé, whom they adopted into their family in 2018, and Khloe Couleé, whom they publicly announced as their newest drag daughter on June 12, 2020.
+Shea Couleé adopted three drag daughters: Kenzie Couleé, Bambi-Banks Couleé (since 2018), and Khloe Couleé, whom they publicly announced as their newest drag daughter on June 12, 2020.
 Shea, Kenzie, Bambi, and Khloe represent the current members of Shea's drag house, Maison Couleé.

-They have named Naomi Campbell, Grace Jones, Beyoncé, Michael Jackson, Josephine Baker, Diana Ross, and Stevie Wonder as personal icons and influences.
+Shea Couleé has named Naomi Campbell, Grace Jones, Beyoncé, Michael Jackson, Josephine Baker, Diana Ross, and Stevie Wonder as personal icons and influences.